 So how do you satisfy those hardwired expectations?

 Professor of Literature Joseph Campbell conducted a huge amount of research in the field of Comparative Mythology, analyzing folk stories from different cultures in an attempt to identify shared themes and characteristics.
 He discovered a number of recurring character archetypes, symbols, and relationships that figured universally into the myths of most every culture, however separated by time and distance.
+He published his findings in The Hero With A Thousand Faces.

 The Swiss psychologist Carl Jung called these recurring figures archetypes, springing from a heritage we share as humans.
 These elements have deep meaning for us.
 Though we may not perceive them on a conscious level, their presence and function in a story influence our experience of that story in compelling ways.